I camp in my kitchen

 • Add chopped tomatoes and tomato puree and ¼ cup of water. let the tomatoes soften

-• Add the frozen Corn, add ½ Cup of water.
+• Add the frozen corn, add ½ cup of water.
 Cover and cook for 10 minutes for the corn to cook.

-• When the corn is half-cooked, add chopped capsicums, salt and mix well.
-If the curry is dry, add another ½ cup of water and continue to cook with the cover on for another 10-12 minutes or until the capsicums are cooked
+• If the curry is dry, add another ½ cup of water and continue to cook with the cover on for another 10-12 minutes or until the capsicums are cooked

 • After the said time, the capsicums would have softened.
 Take it off the stove.